(843) 225-9985 officesc@ashbusters.net

 A: The first thing you should do in the event of a chimney fire is call the fire department and get everyone out of the home.

 Once the fire is taken care of, you’ll need to have your chimney professionally inspected and cleared for safe use before using it again.
+We’ll come out, assess the damage, and make repair recommendations so you can get back to safely enjoying your fireplace again.

-A. We think you are talking about the chimney swift – one of four regularly occurring species of swifts found in North America and the most common swift found east of the Rockies.
-They got their name because they have become accustomed to building their nests in chimneys as well as abandoned buildings and occasionally stone wells.
+We think you are talking about the chimney swift – one of four regularly occurring species of swifts found in North America and the most common swift found east of the Rockies.
+They got their name because they have become accustomed to building their nests in chimneys, as well as abandoned buildings and occasionally stone wells.